 When preparing files for printing on press we output plates for each colour that will be printed.
 For colour books this means four plates (Cyan, Magenta, Yellow, Black) need to be printed.

 With any modern desktop publishing program there is a convenient way to create a multi-language file using layers.
 Using layers is an effective way of keeping common elements identical between languages.
 Layers are really convenient for toggling between languages when designing the layout.
 When using layers the language changes need to be restricted to the Black plate only.
 Changes between languages do not need to be limited to text.
 Any changes between languages must be limited to using Black only.
 Watch out for images that contain text directly in the image.
-Some examples are signs, notes, books and other consumer
+Some examples are signs, notes, books and other consumer products.

 In most cases Friesens preference is to receive PDF files.
 Friesens has written a series of guides to help you prepare print ready PDF files.
 Each of these guides include setup instructions for Acrobat Distiller as well as specific instructions for individual layout applications such as InDesign and QuarkXPress.
 These instructions are available for Macintosh or Windows.
 Please download the appropriate guide below.